 Hereunder lie the bodies of nine men of Caister who lost their lives in the lifeboat Beauchamp on the morning of November 14th 1901 whilst gallantly responding to signals of distress.
 This monument has been erected to their memory by a large number of their fellow countrymen who honoured their bravery and preserved those dependent upon them from want.

 Above the inscription rises a broken mast wrapped by a tangle of rope, and a life buoy inscribed with the words 'Caister Lifeboat'.

 Holy Trinity was in the news for all the wrong reasons in 2014 when thieves made off with the 17th century bust of William Crowe, removing it from Crowe's memorial in broad daylight.
 Crowe was a successful London merchant and owner of nearby Caister Castle, which he accepted from the powerful Paston family in lieu of a debt.

 The church is usually open daylight hours to visitors.
 At least, that's the theory.
 The last time we tried to visit during the middle of a sunny May afternoon we found the doors locked, with no indication of where to find a keyholder.
-Presumably that was a one-off occurence.
+Presumably, that was a one-off occurrence.

 About Caister-on-Sea, Holy Trinity Church

 Address: Norwich Road, Caister-on-Sea, Norfolk, England, NR30 5JN